chete-py/production_dashboard_Flask/README.md

 # Dashboard
-I recreated a dashboard I had earlier created with Streamlit but this time using Flask, HTML, CSS and a bit of JavaScript. <br>
+I recreated a dashboard I had earlier done with Streamlit but this time I used Flask, HTML, CSS and a bit of JavaScript. <br>

 ### Streamlit Dashboard